Toemmsen96/Pathfinder-PREN2-Team21/README.md

 ## Software running during contest
 The software which was running during the contest uses some of the other libraries included here.

-The Source Code for the Program running on the Pi is inside the Contest folder
+The Source Code for the Program(s) running on the Pi is inside the Contest folder

 ## Yolo Models
 The different Yolo Detection models are also included, the training scripts etc. are not.